The Truth About 3x Pipeline Coverage—and What to Do Instead

 Let's begin.

-3x Pipeline Coverage Rule Explained
+What is the 3x Pipeline Coverage Rule in Sales?

 The 3x rule calculates a pipeline coverage ratio by dividing the open pipeline due to close by the sales target for the same period.